-BBYO Talent Show: Each winter our teens put together a talent show which includes all differents acts - singing, dancing, monologues, and more.
+BBYO Talent Show: Each winter our teens put together a talent show which includes all different acts - singing, dancing, monologues, and more.
 This is a great way to showcase talent inside and outside of BBYO.
-Acts and tickets are open to non-members as well.
+Acts and tickets are open to the community as well.
 The Talent Show is a fundraiser and proceeds go to scholarships for BBYO summer programs.

-Sundays at the J: Held at various times thorughout the year, Sundays at the J provide BBYO members an opportunity to get together outside of conventions and council events.
-The entire council gets together to first meet as individual chapters and then participate as a group in a social program.
+Sundays at the J: Held at various times throughout the year, Sundays at the J provide BBYO members an opportunity to get together outside of conventions and council events.
+The entire council gets together to first meet as individual chapters and then participates as a group in a social program.

 For more information, contact bbyo at 678.812.3970.

 AZA and BBG have segmented programming models, with each proscribed programming area referred to as a "fold".
 For AZA, the five folds are social, athletic, community service/social action, Judaic, and educational; for BBG, the six folds are sisterhood, creativity, recreation, Jewish heritage, community service, and social action.
 Some chapters also have adopted the unofficial seventh fold of Mind, Body, Attitude (MBA).
 It aims to create a better self image and better self esteem.
 Programs can be any time and involve any number of chapters (including both AZA and BBG together).